2024–25 Persis Solo season

 The 2024-25 season was Persis Solo's 101st season in existence and its 3rd consecutive season in the top flight of Indonesian football following its promotion from Liga 2 in 2021.

-On 27 September 2024, Persis Solo announced to retain Milomir Šešlija for the 2024/2025 season, following his succesfull spell in Persis Solo's previous season.
+On 27 September 2024, Persis Solo announced to retain Milomir Šešlija for the 2024/2025 season, following his successful spell in Persis Solo's previous season.

 Persis Solo had a poor run at the start of the Liga 1 season.
 Milomir Seslija's team had already suffered five defeats out of their first six matches.

 Milomir's contract was eventually terminated on 7 October 2024 with a club statement citing the teams' poor performance during the start of the season as one of the key factors behind the decision to make a managerial change.

 He was replaced by caretaker Yogie Nugraha until 25 November 2024, when a new head coach, Ong Kim Swee, was hired until the end of the season.

 After struggling in the relegation zone from November 2024 to February 2025, a crucial away win against Borneo Samarinda on 2 March 2025 lifted them out of relegation zone.

 Coach Ong finally took Persis finished 14th in the league final standing with 36 points.
 They avoided relegation by two place and 2 points.